 - Take the battery out if you can.
 Granted most laptops are unibody machines so this may not be an option.

 - Leave the computer off for a few days.

 Chances are in most cases you’ll be fine.
 Anyone that’s ever dropped a phone in a toilet will tell you that the situation is not as bad as it seems at the moment.
 Similarly, most of the electronics of a computer are sealed.
 Hard drives are sealed, and as long as you shut off the machine before anything shorts out, you should be fine.
 If you’re very worried about it, you should have your machine cleaned with an ultrasonic cleaner by a professional.

 Also, important to note, some newer laptops have spaces built in so that in the event of a laptop spill, the liquid will flow right through.
 Most laptops, however, do not.

 The Type of Liquid Matters

-If you spilled water, and caught it in time, you’re most likely going to be okay.
+If you spilled water and caught it in time, you’re most likely going to be okay.
 If you were trying to clean your keyboard, you should probably use denatured alcohol over soap and water (in fact never use soap and water, that’s how bad things happen to good machines).
-However if it’s anything sticky, soda, beer, etc. Be ready to replace the keyboard, and/or the machine.
-Liquid damage for laptops is one of the leading causes for laptop replacement if not handled properly.
+However, if it’s anything sticky, soda, beer, etc. Be ready to replace the keyboard, and/or the machine.
+Liquid damage for laptops is one of the leading causes of laptop replacement if not handled properly.

-It’s far easier to call the IT Guys, and have us replace the keyboard for you.
-With our FREE diagnostic, the IT Guys of Colorado will let you know if the keyboard is worth replacing.
-In some rare cases, the computer will be toast and we’ll have to perform a data recovery to get your important information back.
+It’s far easier to call the ITGuys, and have us replace the keyboard for you.
+With our $49 diagnostic, the IT Guys of Colorado will let you know if the keyboard is worth replacing.
+In some rare cases, the computer will be toast and we’ll have to perform data recovery to get your important information back.
 Most of the time fixing the keyboard on a laptop that liquid has spilled on is a simple fix.